© Dick and Val Beck

 Arctic Report Card Released Today

 How did the Arctic do this year?
-A new report takes us through the marks.

 Other topics of interest include the latest research findings and trends for the atmosphere, sea ice, physical and biological oceanography, ice sheets, and terrestrial changes in vegetation.

 Together, the Report Card paints an impressive record of research efforts and careful analysis by thousands of scientists.
 It also captures a compelling story of continued warming and change in the Arctic.

 So, what was the overall grade for the arctic ecosystem?
 Scientists report that the Arctic is warming twice as fast as anywhere else on the planet, with troubling signs this year from land to sea: